dim4o/knowledge-base/java-interview.md

 1. What happens if a thread throws an Exception inside synchronized block?

-1. What happens if a thread throws an Exception inside synchronized block?

 1. How to create thread-safe Singleton in Java?

 1. List down 3 multi-threading best practice you follow?